stackblaze/logs-drilldown2/docs/sources/access/_index.md

 This will download the [run.sh](https://github.com/grafana/explore-logs/blob/main/scripts/run.sh) file and execute it.

-That shell file will download some configuration files into your `/tmp/explore-logs` directory and start the docker containers via `docker compose` from there.
+That shell file will download some configuration files into your `/tmp/explore-logs` directory and start the Docker containers via `docker compose` from there.

-Once the docker container has started, navigate to `http://localhost:3000/a/grafana-lokiexplore-app/explore` to access Grafana Logs Drilldown.
+Once the Docker container has started, navigate to `http://localhost:3000/a/grafana-lokiexplore-app/explore` to access Grafana Logs Drilldown.

 ## Having trouble?